vmware/vsphere-automation-sdk-java/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: vSphere Automation SDK Java Issue Template
-about: Describe this issue template's purpose here.
+about: Template for tracking bugs or feature requests

 ---